ultralytics/ultralytics/docs/tasks/classify.md

 ---
 comments: true
-description: Check YOLO class label with only one class for the whole image, using image classification.
-Get strategies for training and validation models.
+description: Learn about YOLOv8 Classify models for image classification.
+Get detailed information on List of Pretrained Models & how to Train, Validate, Predict & Export models.
-keywords: YOLOv8n-cls, image classification, pretrained models
+keywords: Ultralytics, YOLOv8, Image Classification, Pretrained Models, YOLOv8n-cls, Training, Validation, Prediction, Model Export
 ---

 Image classification is the simplest of the three tasks and involves classifying an entire image into one of a set of